Elwilo3/GTW-practice-mod/README.md

 ## Note
 This mod is for practice only and not allowed in speedrun submissions!
-Source code available in rawcscode.cs for reference.
+Source code available in (Filename).cs for reference.

 ⚠️ **Important:** Remove all mod files before submitting speedruns!

-## Coming Soon™ (if I figure it out and bother)
-- Disabling ragdoll option
-- Freecam
-- Custom Gravity
-- Split resets when restarting levels
-- Custom automatic split zones
-- Bingo Board vs mode(Square challanges: beat a section, spesfic grindset podcast, fall x meters, but this might no be possible or fun🤷)

 ## Credits
 Created by [@finn_the_leech](https://www.twitch.tv/finn_the_leech) on Twitch and @potatokiller80yucki21dookieman67 on Discord